lelloc/doc-admin/content/users-groups-roles/customer-user.rst

 .. note::

-   Adding or editing a customer user is possible only by using database backend.
+   Adding or editing a customer user is possible only by using database back end.
 Using external directory services like LDAP will disable the customer user management functionality.

 To add a customer user: